This spot has been added by

 Restaurants and accommodation nearby

 1000 Steps is in a natural setting, with no restaurant or accommodation nearby.
 The closest commodities are in Rincon or Kralendijk.
-Bring at least water with you.
+At least bring water and snacks with you.

 Check this video 👇👇👇 with the very best footage of our 1000 Steps snorkeling time!